 10:25 am: I’m working on a bunch of projects, so I run between offices to present wireframes, get feedback and check-in on deadlines.

 12:00 pm: Healthy body, healthy mind.
 I take an hour out to hit up the swimming pool.
 You’re working with a lot of different people as teams as a UX designer, so empathy and being in a good mood are essential.
-Working out allows me to stay chill.
+Working out helps me stay positive.

 2:00 pm: Back to my desk (or the sofa, depending on my mood) to work on an interface prototype for our iOS app.
 Armed with Sketch, Flinto and a good YouTube playlist, I’m down for 1.5 hours of pure concentration.